-All Students are expected to complete at least five (5) Process Recordings (Generalist/Foundation and Specialized/Advanced Year) in the Fall and Spring semesters.
+All Students are expected to complete at least five (5) Process Recordings (Generalist/Foundation and Specialized/Advanced Year) each semester.

 The Practicum Liaison will review three (3) Process Recordings prior to the Practicum site visit each semester.

 You are expected to submit Process Recordings on a bi-weekly basis (once every other week).
 They are not to be submitted all at once at the end of the semester or they will be considered late and could impact your grade.